Narsimmayemul/Airbnb/README.md

 Git: Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows
 Github: GitHub, Inc. is a provider of Internet hosting for software development and version control using Git.
-It offers the distributed version control and source code management functionality of Git, plus its features. https://github.com/Vikaschaturvedi167/WineShop_project this is our project git hub link.
+It offers the distributed version control and source code management functionality of Git, plus its features.
 We all became proficient in reading the code of team members. and we learned How to work and communicate with a team. and how to keep motivated each other throughout the problems.